daily Broadcast

 We come before God, we come before God regularly, come together and worship.
 It really matters.
 That’s part of a passionate pursuit.

 And, yes, there’s prayer and all the things I mentioned.
 But he gives us two very specific things that I think a lot of people don’t get.
+There are two things that need to happen for your passionate pursuit.

 Number one, he says, “Forgetting what lies behind, and reaching,” or, “straining forward to what is ahead.”

-And it was a barrier.
-How many of you, how many of you won’t forget your past, your baggage, your pain, the abortion, the divorce, the lying, the stealing, the one night affair.
+See, for some of you, you have to forget some of your past life and failure.
+How many of you won’t forget your past, your baggage, your pain, the abortion, the divorce, the lying, the stealing, the one night affair.
 I don’t know where you’ve been.

 It’s kind of like, “I did my deal.”
 You have to forget your success, whether it’s in the secular world or whether it’s your spiritual success.
 That’s, he says, required for a spiritual pursuit.
 And that’s the negative.
 And the positive is straining forward.
 Literally, it’s the picture of a runner who is not swerving.